dginev/CorTeX/README.md

  * Originally motivated by the desire to process any **Cor**-pus of **TeX** documents.
  * Rust reimplementation of the original Perl [CorTeX](https://github.com/dginev/deprecated-CorTeX) stack.
  * Builds on the expertise developed during the [arXMLiv project](https://www.researchgate.net/profile/Deyan_Ginev/publication/216797030_Transforming_Large_Collections_of_Scientific_Publications_to_XML/links/0fcfd5061a2004a213000000.pdf) at Jacobs University.
- * In particular, CorTeX is a successor to the [build system](http://arxmliv.kwarc.info) originally developed by Heinrich Stamerjohanns.
+ * In particular, CorTeX is a successor to the [build system](https://link.springer.com/article/10.1007/s11786-010-0024-7) originally developed by Heinrich Stamerjohanns.
  * The architecture tiered towards generic processing with conversion, analysis and aggregation services was motivated by the [LLaMaPUn](https://github.com/KWARC/llamapun) project at Jacobs University.
  * The messaging conventions are motivated by work on standardizing [LaTeXML](http://dlmf.nist.gov/LaTeXML)'s log reports with Bruce Miller.

 For more details, consult the [Installation](INSTALL.md) instructions and the [Manual](MANUAL.md).

----

-**Disclaimer**:
- - The CorTeX framework is recurringly converting >1 million articles from arXiv.org.
- - We consider the CorTeX job manager largely stable.
- - The backend has recently been rewritten in [diesel.rs](http://diesel.rs/), and the frontend has recently been rewritten in rocket.rs.
-Both are being retested in production in the last days of 2017.
- - The setup of the various framework tasks still requires (imperfectly documented) manual intervention, so I would not advise deploying the repository for third-party use just yet.
- - However, both bug reports and pull requests with enhancements are most welcome and encouraged!